Location: Estrada da Casa Nova Romeirão, 2655-420, Portugal

 Architects: ARX PORTUGAL - José Mateus y Nuno Mateus

-Project team: Paulo Rocha, Marco Roque Antunes, Susana Ferreira
+Project Team: Paulo Rocha, Marco Roque Antunes, Susana Ferreira

 Structure: SAFRE, Projectos e Estudos de Engenharia Lda.

+From the architect.
 The site has a strong rural character, with small plantations, orchards and pathways limited by roughly made stone property walls and, once in a while, houses, scattered in the landscape.

 It is a steep slope facing south over the valley, furrowed by a small river and a mountain in the background.
 While the upper half of the site is ramped, the lower is built in steps.
 In the transition between both two clear references became the starting point for the project: a walnut tree and a watering tank.